efournier92/Recipe-Blog-ActiveRecord/README.md

 * Foreign key association between `Recipe` & `Comment` models
 	* comments belong to a recipe
 	* recipes have many comments
+* ActiveRecord validations for adding recipes and comments

 ###ActiveRecord Queries